Spotting bogus enquiries

 Quote Me Happy

-I get a fair number of enquiries through the website, since I am ranking pretty well on Google.
+I get a fair number of enquiries through the website since I rank pretty well on Google.
 But there's always a few that are just phishing enquiries from other photographers trying to find out more about my pricing and licensing structure.

 Heck, I might have been tempted to do the same if I didn't know the market very well and I was just starting out, but having worked for many years and done more than a little research and water testing, I've got a pretty good handle on what my market will handle and of course what I need to keep my head above water.